test-prof/test-prof/docs/recipes/before_all.md

 AccountsRecord
 ```

-This code can be added to `rails_helper.rb` or the rake tasks thats runs minitests.
+This code can be added to `rails_helper.rb` or the rake tasks that runs minitests.

 ### RSpec